 Begun (eggplant) bortha is a cooked and mashed eggplant side dish that’s mixed with thinly sliced onions, Thai chili peppers, lots of fresh cilantro, and salt.
 It’s super simple and easy to make, and is packed with flavor—perfect to pair with rice!

-Bortha is a Bengali term for a type of dish that’s smashed by hand and mixed with raw onions, chili, and cilantro.
-Usually it’s made with one main ingredient—in this case, eggplant, but it can be almost anything, like cooked fish, potato, shrimp, some seeds, some leafy vegetables, and so much more.
+Bortha itself is a Bengali term for a type of dish that’s smashed by hand and mixed with raw onions, chili, and cilantro.
+Usually it’s made with one main ingredient—in this case, eggplant, but it can be almost anything, like cooked fish, potato, shrimp, roasted tomato, mashed leafy vegetables, and even unique ingredients like black cumins seeds, and so much more.
 It’s spicy, fresh, flavorful, and pairs deliciously with rice.

 The Eggplant

-To make begin bortha, start by cooking the eggplant.
-Any dry method of cooking (without oil) will work.
-I broil mine until tender, making sure to turn to cook evenly.
+You can prepare the eggplant by using any dry method of cooking (without oil).
+I slice mine in half and broil it until tender, making sure to turn to cook evenly.
 Another option is wrapping the eggplant in foil and roasting it.
 Or air frying the eggplant or cooking directly in the stovetop flame.

-Once completely tender, set the eggplant aside to rest and prepare the rest of the ingredients
+Whatever method you use, one the eggplant is completely tender, set it aside to rest and prepare the rest of the ingredients

 The Base